moby/moby/docs/sources/reference/commandline/cli.md

     # both are equal

-Setting the `DOCKER_TLS_VERIFY` environment variable to any value other than the empty string is equivalent to setting the `--tlsverify` flag.
+Setting the `DOCKER_TLS_VERIFY` environment variable to any value other than the empty string is equivalent to setting the `--auth=cert` flag.
 The following are equivalent:

-    $ sudo docker --tlsverify ps
+    $ sudo docker --auth=cert ps
     # or
     $ export DOCKER_TLS_VERIFY=1
     $ sudo docker ps